2kxx/introduction/_pages/about.md

   - /about.html
 ---

-Zhenchen Tang, male, is an master student in CASIA now.
+Zhenchen Tang, male, is a master student in CASIA now.

 More details
 ======